apache/skywalking/docs/en/setup/backend/ttl.md

 **Specifically:**
-Because of the feature of Elasticsearch, it rebuild the index after execute delete by query command.
+Because of the feature of Elasticsearch, it rebuilds the index after executing delete by query command.
-That is a heavy operate, it will hung up the Elasticsearch server for a few seconds.
+That is a heavy operate, it will hang up the Elasticsearch server for a few seconds.
 However, there are above 500+ indexes.
 So, we create the index by day to avoid execute delete by query operate, then delete the index directly, this is a high performance operate, say goodbye to hung up.